hmchen47/DataScience/ML/ML-Stanford/07-Overfit.md

 Regularization is designed to address the problem of overfitting.

-High bias or underfitting is when the form of our hypothesis function h maps poorly to the trend of the data.
+__High bias__ or __underfitting__ is when the form of our hypothesis function $h$ maps poorly to the trend of the data.
 It is usually caused by a function that is too simple or uses too few features. eg. if we take $h_\theta(x) = \theta_0 + \theta_1x_1 + \theta_2x_2$ then we are making an initial assumption that a linear model will fit the training data well and will be able to generalize but that may not be the case.

-At the other extreme, overfitting or high variance is caused by a hypothesis function that fits the available data but does not generalize well to predict new data.
+At the other extreme, __overfitting__ or __high variance__ is caused by a hypothesis function that fits the available data but does not generalize well to predict new data.
 It is usually caused by a complicated function that creates a lot of unnecessary curves and angles unrelated to the data.

 This terminology is applied to both linear and logistic regression.
 There are two main options to address the issue of overfitting: